injeti-manohar/AZ-104/Module 11.md

 ### Data types
 ----
+### Activity log

-> Activity Logs record when resources are created or modified.
+-  Activity Logs record when resources are created or modified.
 Metrics tell you how the resource is performing and the resources it is consuming.
+Entries in the Activity Log are system generated and cannot be changed

 With the Activity Log, you can determine the ‘what, who, and when’ for any write operations (PUT, POST, DELETE) taken on the resources in your subscription

 - Through activity logs, you can determine:

 What operations were taken on the resources in your subscription?

 ✓ Who started the operation?

 ✓ When the operation occurred?